smurve/yainn/src/main/scala/org/smurve/yainn/experiments/Overview.md

 #### [Design and Architecture](Design_and_Architecture.md)
-Refer to this docuemnt for the technical background and general discussions of design and architecture.
+Refer to this document for the technical background and general discussions of design and architecture.

 #### [A Minimal Experiment](Ex_01_MinimalExperiment.md)
 Sometimes it's really hard to debug a larger network or a new algorith when you work with non-trivial input data